Tom H Anderson

 Live Concert Database

 This is the future of etreedb.org.
-Thanks to an api-centric approach, this project will work for years into the future to keep the etreedb project running for decades more.
+Thanks to an GraphQL api-centric approach, this project will work for years into the future to keep the etreedb project running for decades more.
+It uses the exact same database as etreedb.org but remaps the old schema in code using Doctrine metadata.

 DoctrineModule

-This module was created before I became a curator.
-I've maintained this module, with help from the rest of the Doctrine team, for some time.
+This module was created before Tom became a curator.
+He has maintained this module, with help from the rest of the Doctrine team, for some time.

 DoctrineORMModule

-This module was created before I became a curator.
-I've maintained this module, with help from the rest of the Doctrine team, for some time.
+This module was created before Tom became a curator.
+He has maintained this module, with help from the rest of the Doctrine team, for some time.

 Speaking Engagements